Guidelines: Applying for, Initiating and Managing Sponsored Research Projects

 Doctoral students included on research grants are required to be budgeted to work year-round at a half-time level of effort

 If a faculty member wants to include a doctoral student on a research grant but the grant’s budget cannot support 20 hours/week of wages, a Doctoral Student Funding Waiver needs to be submitted and approved (see below).

 Budgeting for additional work during the summer term

-A student can work additional hours beyond half-time during the summer term when they are registered for less than the fulltime 9-credit minimum.
+A student can work additional hours beyond 20 hrs/wk during any academic term where they are registered for less than the fulltime 9-credit minimum.
 A doctoral student need only be registered for the 9-credit minimum for three of the four terms in an academic year to be considered fulltime for the year.
 Therefore, if the student is not carrying 9 credits in the summer, the student can work up to 40 hours a week over the summer.
 Funding for this additional summer salary can be budgeted on a grant (as long as the total amount of salary and tuition budgeted does not exceed the total NIH cap on doctoral student compensation, see below) or through other sources (i.e., faculty discretionary funds).

 Budgeting for fringe benefits

 Currently Drexel University currently cannot charge fringe benefits on doctoral student wages, so no fringe is to be budgeted for doctoral student wages in any project years on submitted grants.
 This may change in the future, and more guidance will be issued when applicable.

 Any grant including salary support for doctoral students should also budget tuition.
 As mentioned above, 100% of all tuition included in a research grant budget will be returned to the School as revenue.
 Under new University policy, all full-time doctoral students will register for 27 credits per year (9 credits per term for three terms) as long as they are engaged in full-time course work and/or research activity.
 It is expected that doctoral students will be engaged in full-time course work and/or research on campus for 3-4 years.
 Therefore, the annual tuition expense for a full-time doctoral student can be calculated by applying the annual per-credit graduate tuition to this 27-credit load.